CSKXP/whatsapp-stickers-android-compiled/README.md

 I compiled the [sample project of WhatsApp's stickers project](https://github.com/WhatsApp/stickers).

 I **DIDN'T** modify anything in that project.
 Just opened the project in Android Studio and compiled a debug APK

+### Info

+ - Compiled in Android Studio Preview 3.2 Beta 4
+ - Compiled with a debug key